John Dora, pharmacy manager at the CVS in East Northport,...

 Who should get the RSV vaccine and how has that recommendation changed?

-Adults 75 and older as well as those who are 60-74 and at increased risk for severe illness are recommended to get RSV vaccines.
+Adults 75 and older as well as those who are 60-74 and at increased risk for severe illness are recommended to get an RSV vaccine.
 People at increased risk include those with chronic cardiovascular disease, chronic lung or respiratory disease, chronic liver disease and other conditions.
 People should consult with their health care provider to see if they fall into this category.

 Last year, when the vaccine was first introduced, the CDC originally recommended adults 60 and older receive a dose after a discussion with their health care provider.

-The agency said a small number of people in clinical trials developed serious neurological conditions, including Guillain-Barre syndrome after receiving the vaccination but said an increased risk "cannot be confirmed."
+The agency said a small number of people in clinical trials developed serious neurological conditions, including Guillain-Barre syndrome after receiving the vaccination, but said an increased risk "cannot be confirmed."

 Pregnant women can receive a maternal RSV vaccine to help protect their babies between 32 and 36 weeks of pregnancy.